IDEA-Research/detrex/README.md

 ## Fun Facts
 The repo name detrex has several interpretations:
-- detr-ex: We take our hats off to DETR and regard this repo as an extension of Transformer-based detection algorithms.
+- <font color=blue> <b> detr-ex </b> </font>: We take our hats off to DETR and regard this repo as an extension of Transformer-based detection algorithms.

-- det-rex: rex literally means ‘king’ in Latin.
+- <font color=#db7093> <b> det-rex </b> </font>: rex literally means ‘king’ in Latin.
 We hope this repo can help advance the state of the art on object detection by providing the best Transformer-based detection algorithms from the research community.

-- de-t.rex: de means 'the' in Gemany.
+- <font color=#008000> <b> de-t.rex </b> </font>: de means 'the' in Gemany.
 T.rex means 'king of the tyrant lizards' and connects to our research work 'DINO', which is short for Dinosaur.

 ## Installation